Finite convergence of Moment-SOS relaxations with non-real radical ideals: Finite convergence of the Moment-SOS hierarchy

 \subsection{The finite convergence theory}

-We now prove the finite convergence of the Moment-SOS hierarchy \reff{sos:gpm}--\reff{momre:gpm} under the archimedeanness and optimality conditions.
+We now prove the finite convergence of the Moment-SOS hierarchy \reff{momre:gpm}--\reff{sos:gpm} under the archimedeanness and optimality conditions.
 This extends the finite convergence results in \cite{nieopcd} for polynomial optimization to the generalized moment problem.

 For convenience of notation, we denote the polynomial

 Suppose $\theta^* \in \mR^m$ is a maximizer of \reff{gpm:dual}.
 Consider the polynomial optimization problem \be \left\{ \baray{rl} \min & f_{\theta^*}(x) \\ \st & c_{j}(x)=0~(j \in \mathcal{E}), \\ & c_{j}(x) \geq 0~(j \in \mathcal{I}). \earay \right. \ee Generally, the optimal value of \reff{stand:opt} is zero and each of its minimizers is a zero of $f_{\theta^*}(x)$ in the set $K$.
 This is guaranteed under the following assumption.